idesignpbp/public-api-documentation/source/includes/_manufacturers.md

       "option_value": {
         "id": 656,
         "value": "ultra_soft",
-        "description": "Ultra Soft"
+        "description": "超薄休闲肩"
-      }
       },
+      "garment_type": 1,
+      "garment_types": [
+        "csc"
+      ]
+    },

+    ...

     {
       "option": {
-        "id": 4,
+        "id": 234,
-        "name": "exterior_breast_pocket",
+        "name": "formal_treatment_waistband",
-        "description": "Exterior Breast Pocket"
+        "description": "Formal Treatment Position - Waistband"
       },
       "option_value": {
-        "id": 10,
+        "id": 1503,
-        "value": "welt",
+        "value": "no",
-        "description": "Welt (Standard)"
-      }
+        "description": "绸缎腰面 - 无"
       },
+      "garment_type": 4,
+      "garment_types": [
+        "ct"
+      ]
+    },

     ...

+    {
+      "option": {
+        "id": 611,
+        "name": "bottom_style",
+        "description": "Bottom Style"
+      },
+      "option_value": {
+        "id": 10645,
+        "value": "pointed",
+        "description": ""
+      },
+      "garment_type": 2,
+      "garment_types": [
+        "cv"
+      ]
     }
+  ]
+}
 ```

 Returns an array of `measurements` and an array of `options`.

+### How it Works

-All measurements are converted into the appropriate measurement units for the factory (typically CM) and measurements are adjusted to be finished.
-Synthetic measurements are calculated and inserted into this list.
+All measurements are flat objects that include the measurement name and value.
+We also include the description and last modified date, as well as the numeric garment type and an array of all garment types the measurement is valid used in this garment (E.g., height would be valid for each piece in a suit).
+When the measurement value is numeric, we convert it into the appropriate measurement units for the factory (typically metric).
+Measurements are also adjusted to be finished.
+Synthetic measurements (measurements that the dealer did not enter) are calculated and inserted into this list.

-All options are shown with the option id, name and description, plus the option value name, localized description, and text (if entered by the dealer).
+All options include the option and option value.
+The option includes the id, name, and english description (there's no translation for the option).
+The option value includes the id, value, and a localized description (translated for the appropriate garment manufacturer).
+We use the translation if available, if not we fallback to English.
+We also include the garment type (numeric bitmask) and an array of valid garment types (abbreviations).
+Synthetic options (not entered by the dealer) may also be inserted into the options list.

 ### HTTP Request